 Limited specific cookie instructions

 Paper Street Parlour is run by Tyler April Townley, a professional pastry chef who teaches cookie decorating classes in her home studio in Irvine, California.
 She also has a series of three foundational courses on how to decorate cookies.
 Each module focuses on a different aspect of the cookie decorating process, from making the cookie to making the royal icing and the various foundation techniques you need to decorate each cookie.

-Individual modules are priced at $49 each for the foundational courses; you can buy all three masterclasses for a discounted $99.
-The Gingerbread house and Christmas cookie videos are $35 each.
+Individual modules are priced at $29 and $39 each; you can buy all three masterclasses for a discounted $99.
+The gingerbread house and Christmas cookie videos are $19 each.